Xartrick/WoWObjectManager/README.md

 Credits
 ================

-* OwnedCore for the info dump thread
+* OwnedCore for the info dump threads
 * Shynd for creating BlackMagic